louisglan/grad-masterclass/Week 1/2-Tuesday/instructions.md

 Morning (9am-12pm):
 1. Visit https://frontendmasters.com/courses/web-development-v3/ to find the course.
 Notes can be found at https://btholt.github.io/complete-intro-to-web-dev-v3/lessons/html/tags
 2. Watch the videos up to and including "HTML Project"
+3. Create a GitHub repository called "HTML blog"
-3. Make a start on the project
+4. Clone the repo and make a start on the project in the repo, committing regularly

 Afternoon (1pm-5pm):
 1. Continue the project